liferay-search/liferay-docs/en/developer/customization/articles/50-overriding-osgi-services/04-reconfiguring-components-to-use-your-osgi-service-reference.markdown

 In short, references with greedy policy options adopt your higher ranking service right away, while ones with reluctant policy options require particular events.
-What's great is that  @product@'s Configuration Admin lets you use configuration files (config files) or the API to swap in service reference changes on the fly.
+What's great is that  @sharepoint@'s Configuration Admin lets you use configuration files (config files) or the API to swap in service reference changes on the fly.
 Here you'll use a config file to reconfigure a service reference to use your custom service immediately.